wordofwarning/wordofwarning.org/current/2014-worksahead/sheepknuckle/index.md

 *The same programme is presented each evening, there is no two night pass.*

 ####Access Information
-Part of a triple-bill of new performance, with each show taking place in a different space; this performance's duration is TBA; there is a limited capacity.
+Part of a triple-bill of new performance, the three shows take place in different auditoria within Contact; audience members will be guided from show to show.
+Show duration approx 30mins; triple-bill duration (including intervals) approx 2hrs.
+Age advisory: 14+
-Age advisory: TBA

 ####More
 SheepKnuckle are two young men going to extraordinary lengths to avoid being on a stage… so what exactly are they doing here?